Religion in ancient Rome: Superstitio and magic

 Excessive devotion and enthusiasm in religious observance were superstitio, in the sense of "doing or believing more than was necessary", to which women and foreigners were considered particularly prone.
 The boundary between religio and superstitio is not clearly defined.
 The famous tirade of Lucretius, the Epicurean rationalist, against what is usually translated as "superstition" was in fact aimed at excessive religio.
 Roman religion was based on knowledge rather than faith, but superstitio was viewed as an "inappropriate desire for knowledge"; in effect, an abuse of religio.

 In the everyday world, many individuals sought to divine the future, influence it through magic, or seek vengeance with help from "private" diviners.
 The state-sanctioned taking of auspices was a form of public divination with the intent of ascertaining the will of the gods, not foretelling the future.
 Secretive consultations between private diviners and their clients were thus suspect.
 So were divinatory techniques such as astrology when used for illicit, subversive or magical purposes.
 Astrologers and magicians were officially expelled from Rome at various times, notably in 139 BC and 33 BC.
 In 16 BC Tiberius expelled them under extreme penalty because an astrologer had predicted his death.
 "Egyptian rites" were particularly suspect: Augustus banned them within the pomerium to doubtful effect; Tiberius repeated and extended the ban with extreme force in AD 19.
 Despite several Imperial bans, magic and astrology persisted among all social classes.
-In the late 1st century AD, Tacitus observed that astrologers "would always be banned and always retained at Rome".Ogden, in Flint et al., 83: citing Pliny, Natural History, 28.17–18; Seneca, Natural Questions, 4.7.2.
+In the late 1st century AD, Tacitus observed that astrologers "would always be banned and always retained at Rome".

 In the Graeco-Roman world, practitioners of magic were known as magi (singular magus), a "foreign" title of Persian priests.
 Apuleius, defending himself against accusations of casting magic spells, defined the magician as "in popular tradition (more vulgari)... someone who, because of his community of speech with the immortal gods, has an incredible power of spells (vi cantaminum) for everything he wishes to."
 Pliny the Elder offers a thoroughly skeptical "History of magical arts" from their supposed Persian origins to Nero's vast and futile expenditure on research into magical practices in an attempt to control the gods.
 Philostratus takes pains to point out that the celebrated Apollonius of Tyana was definitely not a magus, "despite his special knowledge of the future, his miraculous cures, and his ability to vanish into thin air".